LockerProject/lockerbox-deleteme/README.md

 If you're using Mac OS X you should have all of the dependencies already.

-If you don't already have Node.js 0.4.10+ installed, it will be built for you, and installed in the lockerbox directory.
+If you don't already have a recent enough version of Node.js installed, it will be built for you, and installed in the lockerbox directory.
 How long this takes will depend on your machine.

 Any other dependencies will be automatically downloaded and installed